redmix-run/redmix/docs/docs/how-to/supabase-auth.md

 Thanks for tuning in!

-> If you spot an error or have trouble completing any part of this recipe, please feel free to open an issue on [Github](https://github.com/redwoodjs/redwoodjs.com) or create a topic on our [community forum](https://community.redwoodjs.com/).
+> If you spot an error or have trouble completing any part of this recipe, please feel free to open an issue on [Github](https://github.com/redmix-run/redmix.run).